davidkowalk/TagHack/README.txt

 What are tags?

 Tags are a feature youtube added for content creators to give them the ability to optimise their videos for specific search terms.
 So if you make a video in which you showcase your cake you would give the video the tag "baking" and if anybody then searched for "baking" your video would show up.
 This sometimes leads to abuse as normally those tags are not shown to the end user and thus a false tagging is pretty much never reported.
 You want your cake video to go viral, but muffins are more popular right now?
 Just throw a tag "muffin" into there.
-Nobody will notice.
+Nobody will notice and you can gather your clicks.
 Basically tags are, what youtubers do, when they think nobody's looking.